Architectural Acoustics

 Sound Transmission Class (or STC) is an integer rating of how well a building partition attenuates airborne sound.
 Widely used across North America.

-Impact Isolation Class (or IIC) is, in basic terms, a measure of how well a floor/ceiling assembly can mitigate the sound heard in one room from an impact made on a floor in the space directly above.
+Impact Isolation Class (or IIC) is a measure of how well a floor/ceiling assembly blocks sound.
+Specifically, how well it can block the sound heard in one room from an impact made on a floor in the space directly above.

 Jack-Up Floating Floor System Product Line